 The EGI Platform Roadmap in its first iteration [R 3] has sparked a number of discussions that were part of the intention of the document.
 Coming out of these discussions, more focused conversations around the components of the platforms, both technical and IT Service components, have taken place over the last year.

 These have cumulated in a working document that focuses on the service offerings for Technology Providers [R 8], which has been already referenced earlier in this roadmap.
-It follows a pattern that is applicable to any service offering that is being developed and made available to consumers, as illustrated in .
+It follows a pattern that is applicable to any service offering that is being developed and made available to consumers, as illustrated in Figure 9.

 Figure 9: A typical structure of IT Service offerings

 In this pattern, any IT Service is a composition of a number of technical services, which in turn comprises of a number of well-defined software components (typically software services).
-It is often the case that different IT Services reuse the same software components, but in different editions, or configurations, as illustrated in .
+It is often the case that different IT Services reuse the same software components, but in different editions, or configurations, as illustrated in Figure 9.
 Software components that are designed to support different configuration profiles are particularly well fitting in such patterns and can be included with minimal effort.

 Although rare, some IT services may entirely not require any backing technical service, and thus can stand on their own.
 These are often services in the community/social domain, providing dissemination, marketing, administration or coordination value.